kjellberg/casino-api-videoslots/README.md

 # Videoslots Earnings scraper (videoslots.com)
 ## A node.js package for my "Casino Earnings"-Application

-Collect stats as earnings, clicks, signups and first time depositors.
+Collect stats as total earnings, clicks, signups and first time depositors for the current month.

 ### Install